Shotgun surgery: Example

 Here a single requirement has added similar code to several functions simultaneously.
 As such any change in requirements here (namely adding line numbers to the log) would now require a considerable effort.
 Shotgun surgery is not synonymous with cut and paste coding, as highlighted by this trivial example.
 The practice of copying code can be viewed as a "means to an end", where shotgun surgery is merely an "end" (i.e. there are many ways to reach the same conclusion).

 Consequences of shotgun surgery

 The concerns with this style are by-and-large the same as those for any duplication in a software system; that is, duplicating the same logic in many places can vastly increase the costs of making changes to the same logic later.
 Some of the aforementioned costs are measurable, others are not (at least not trivially).
-There is also some evidence that this antipattern is correlated with higher defect rates.
+There is also some evidence that this anti-pattern is correlated with higher defect rates.

 Typically some combination of the following is to be expected: